Fact-checked by the Snapmessages editorial team

 Not by default.
 WhatsApp encrypts all messages end-to-end automatically using the Signal Protocol.
 Telegram only applies end-to-end encryption in Secret Chats, which must be manually enabled.
 For most users, WhatsApp provides stronger default security, though Telegram’s Secret Chats are comparably secure when used correctly.

+The answer depends on which type of privacy you mean.
 Telegram collects less metadata and does not share data with advertisers.
-WhatsApp collects extensive metadata and shares usage data with Meta.
+WhatsApp collects extensive metadata and shares usage data with Meta Platforms.
 For message content privacy, WhatsApp’s automatic encryption is stronger.
 For data minimization and avoiding advertiser profiles, Telegram is the better choice.

 Can I use both Telegram and WhatsApp at the same time?